se-tuebingen/oopsla-2022-artifact/STEP-BY-STEP.md

 # Step-By-Step

-> **Availability**: We will make our artifacts available via Zenodo.

 We provide two artifacts that support the claims made in the paper: a mechanized proof of soundness and an implementation of System C.

-The [GETTING-STARTED.md](./GETTING-STARTED.md) guide explains how to set up each of the two artifacts.
 Here, we describe in more detail, how the artifacts support the claims.

 ## Coq Proofs: Claims supported by the artifact